Sound Therapy

 Applied Ethnomusicologist

-Christopher Hepburn, PhD, FRSA, is an applied ethnomusicologist dedicated to a holistic, person-centered, evidence-informed, and integrative perspective to wellness by engaging with the mind, body, and spirit through sound.
+Dr Christopher Hepburn is an applied ethnomusicologist dedicated to a holistic, person-centered, evidence-informed, and integrative perspective to wellness by engaging with the mind, body, and spirit through sound.

 He earned his PhD from Texas Tech University specializing in the embodiment of sound within western and East Asian historical contexts.
-Prior to joining the faculty at University of Southern California as a teaching fellow, he previously held teaching and fellowships positions in history, art, and culture at several R1 institutions and university systems.
+In 2023, he published his first book focusing on the embodiment of sound in the context of premodern Japanese song poems.
+He has previously held teaching and fellowships positions in history, art, and culture at the University of Southern California among other R1 institutions and university systems.

 He has been invited to present his research on the embodiment of sound at universities, conferences, and workshops across the world including Oxford University (Hertford College), Oxford Brookes (UK), Columbia University, The Ohio State University, Waseda University (Japan), and Vasyl Stefanyk Precarpathian National University (Ukraine) among others.